 Without a doubt, there have been significant strides in bringing the system of earmarking under control and into the sunlight.
-Earmark requests are better disclosed than they used to be and, most approved earmarks are now written into legislation.
-The number and total cost of approved projects is lower than it was a few years ago.
+Earmark requests are better disclosed, most approved earmarks are now written into legislation, and by and large total cost and number of projects are lower than they were from a few years ago.
 Yet, in FY 2010, Congress approved more 9,000 earmarks costing taxpayers at least \$16 billion.